jruels/modern-cloud-bootcamp/labs/microservice-sync/readme.md

 `cd modern-cloud-bootcamp/labs/microservice-sync/`

-**Step 4**: Run the shell script the creates a local Docker registry and seed the registry with the containers representing each microservice
+**Step 4**: Run the shell script that creates a local Docker registry and seed the registry with the containers representing each microservice

 `sh docker-seed.sh`